zhibailin/MasteringEnglish/08-Give-Society-What-It-Doesnt-Know-How-to-Get.md

 Almost everything that’s __in your house__, __in your workplace__, and __on the street__ used to be [[technology]] [[at one point in time]].
 __There was a time when__ oil was a technology, that made J.D.
 Rockefeller rich.
 __There was a time when__ cars were technology, that made Henry Ford rich.

+So, technology is just the set of things, ~~as Alan Kay said,~~ that don’t quite work yet [correction: Danny Hillis].
+Once something works, it’s no longer technology.
+So, __society always wants new things__.